 The collection is UT's "niche" contribution to the South Asia Cooperative Collection Development Workshops.

 We have been creating small exhibits as introductions to authors and themes within the Popular and Pulp Fiction Collection.
-Please visit:
+Please visit here and find:

 The ALA/LC Transliteration Tables are specific systems for converting from a non-roman script to a romanized one.
 UT Libraries' Catalog and WorldCat (FirstSearch) follow this system exclusively for transliteration.